avaapm/HateEnsemble/README.md

-# Ensemble Learning for Hate Speech Detection
+# Constructing Ensembles for Hate Speech Detection

 ## Overview
-This repository will be contain the official implementation of "Ensemble Learning for Hate Speech Detection" paper.
+This repository will be contain the official implementation of the manuscript "Constructing Ensembles for Hate Speech Detection".

 ## Disclaimer